PeakSat/yamcs-instance/README.md

 ## Telecommanding

 This project defines a few example CCSDS telecommands.
-The structure of the TC packets complies with the CCSDS Space Packet Protocol, consisting of a 6-byte primary header, a 5-byte secondary header and the data field.
+The structure of the TC packets complies with the [CCSDS Space Packet Protocol](<A HREF="https://public.ccsds.org/Pubs/133x0b2e1.pdf#page=32">) and the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) standard, consisting of a 6-byte primary header, a 5-byte secondary header and the data field.

-* Primary Header (same as Telemetry)

-* Secondary Header
-    * bits 0-3 contain the **TC Packet PUS Version Number** which reflects the different versions of this Standard
-    * bits 4-7 contain the **Acknowledgement Flags** each of which is set by the operator for each TC and determines the type of acknowledgement flag to be sent
-        * bit 4: acknowledges completion whether the execution of the TC was successful or not
-        * bit 5: acknowledges the progress of execution
-        * bit 6: acknowledges that execution has started
-        * bit 7: acknowledges that the corresponding packet has been accepted by the application process
-    * bits 8-23 contain the **Message Type** identifier of a specific report
-        * bits 8-15 contain the **Service Type ID**
-        * bits 16-23 contain the **Message SubType ID**
-    * bits 24-39 contain the **Source ID** which corresponds to the application process user identifier of the application process that hosts the subservice user that generates that request

 Telecommands can be sent through the "Commanding" section on Yamcs web interface.